BULL RUN, VA

 direction of the stone bridge.
 It was then decided to attack

-on the right from Blackburn's ford and assume the defensive on
+on the right from Blackburn's ford and assume the defensive

 the left.
 Accordingly orders were given for Ewell, on the

-extreme right to begin the flank movement on Centerville, the
+extreme right to begin the flank movement on Centerville,

 other commands to follow in order to the left, while the